OSGeo/gdal-grass/README.md

 ## Installation

 To build this driver it is necessary for it to find GDAL and GRASS support files.

+**Building with Autotools:**

+(to be deprecated after 1.0.3 release)

 Typically the configure and build process would look something like with Autotools:

 ```bash